 - The "expedited state review process" will be used for most comprehensive plan amendments throughout the state.
 The expedited process requires that proposed plan amendments be transmitted to the reviewing agencies, who may provide comments to the local government within 30 days.
 After adoption, there is another 30-day period within which the state or third-parties can file challenges.
 No Objections, Recommendations and Comments (ORC) Report or Notice of Intent is issued.
-The expedited process reduces the minimum state review period by approximately two months. - Certain amendments must use the "state coordinated review process", which is similar to the plan review process currently in place.
-It is to be used only for plan amendments that: - are in an area of critical state concern - propose a rural land stewardship area or sector plan - update a comprehensive plan based on an evaluation and appraisal report - adopt a new plan for a newly incorporated municipality - State agency comments on plan amendments are limited to important state resources and facilities that will be adversely impacted by the amendment.
+The expedited process reduces the minimum state review/appeal period by approximately two and a half months.
+(HB 7207, Section 17) - Certain amendments must use the "state coordinated review process", which is similar to the plan review process currently in place.
+It is to be used only for plan amendments that (HB 7207, Section 17): - are in an area of critical state concern - propose a rural land stewardship area or sector plan - update a comprehensive plan based on an evaluation and appraisal report - adopt a new plan for a newly incorporated municipality - State agency comments on plan amendments are limited to important state resources and facilities that will be adversely impacted by the amendment.
+The bill defines what subjects each agency may address.
+Local government can challenge whether the state comment is based on an important state resource or facility.
+Comments by regional planning councils and by other local